 I cannot warn against microwave popcorn enough.
 Microwave popcorn is packed with carcinogens and it is not worth the added “convenience.”
 Even if you are eating a certified organic brand that does not contain GMOs, STOP!
 Why?
 Because microwavable bags are coated with PFOAs, a chemical that is linked to cancer.
 (6) Also, fake butter flavoring contains a compound called diacetyl, which causes a serious lung disease when inhaled in large quantities.
 (7)

 So now, when you get a craving for popcorn, pop your own.
 It is easy.
 Buy plain, organic popcorn at the grocery story.
 Using coconut oil or organic butter, pour three tablespoons into a heavy stainless steel pan.
-Put two kernels in the pan and wait until one pops, then pour 1/3 cup of popcorn in the pan and cover it.
+Put two kernels in the pan and wait until one pops, then pour 1/3 cup of non-GMO popcorn kernels in the pan and cover it.
 Shake the pan occasionally to let the steam out.
 This way the popcorn does not burn.
 Remove from the pan when the popping stops and season as desired.
 Some great toppings include nutritional yeast, garlic powder, and cayenne pepper.